evolvingstuff/vdw2/content/posts/prostate-cancer-interview-of-dr-hollick-by-baggerly-video-and-transcript.md

 │   ├── TextNode
 │   │   full_match: `The Great Prostate Hoax`
 │   │   inner_content: `The Great Prostate Hoax`├── TextNode
-│   full_match: `: How Big Medicine Hijacked the PSA Test and Caused a Public Health Disaster&quot; March 2014\n\nMore recently: \n1) The Rise and Fall of the Prostate Cancer Scam - 2020 contains\n &quot;PSA screening was found by the Preventive Task Force of the U.S. Federal government to cause more harm than good. &quot;\n2) `
+│   full_match: `: How Big Medicine Hijacked the PSA Test and Caused a Public Health Disaster&quot; March 2014\n\nMore recently: \n1) The Rise and Fall of the Prostate Cancer Scam - 2020 contains\n&quot;PSA screening was found by the Preventive Task Force of the U.S. Federal government to cause more harm than good. &quot;\n2) `
-│   inner_content: `: How Big Medicine Hijacked the PSA Test and Caused a Public Health Disaster&quot; March 2014\n\nMore recently: \n1) The Rise and Fall of the Prostate Cancer Scam - 2020 contains\n &quot;PSA screening was found by the Preventive Task Force of the U.S. Federal government to cause more harm than good. &quot;\n2) `├── LinkNode
+│   inner_content: `: How Big Medicine Hijacked the PSA Test and Caused a Public Health Disaster&quot; March 2014\n\nMore recently: \n1) The Rise and Fall of the Prostate Cancer Scam - 2020 contains\n&quot;PSA screening was found by the Preventive Task Force of the U.S. Federal government to cause more harm than good. &quot;\n2) `├── LinkNode
 │   full_match: `[https://www.uspreventiveservicestaskforce.org/uspstf/recommendation/prostate-cancer-screening|Preventive Task Force]`
 │   inner_content: `Preventive Task Force`
 │   url: `https://www.uspreventiveservicestaskforce.org/uspstf/recommendation/prostate-cancer-screening`